nephio-project/docs/user-guide/exercises.md

 export KUBECONFIG=$HOME/.kube/config:$HOME/.kube/regional-kubeconfig:$HOME/.kube/edge01-kubeconfig:$HOME/.kube/edge02-kubeconfig
 ```

-Once the edge clusters are ready it's necessary to inter-connect them.
-This time
+Once the Edge clusters are ready, it is necessary to connect them.
+For now
-we are going to use the [containerlab tool](https://containerlab.dev/) for that
-operation.
-Eventually inter-cluster networking will be automated as well, but it
+we are using the [containerlab tool](https://containerlab.dev/).
+Eventually, the inter-cluster networking will be automated as well.
-is not yet in this release.

 ```bash
 workers=""